maciejkolcz/netguru_recruitment/README.md

 4. Chromedriver installed - pip install chromedriver-binary-auto
 5. Download scripts onto your computer
 6. Open Powershell
-7. Go to directory with test scripts (e.g. if you have script in 'C:\Users\kolcz\Selenium\' type: cd 'C:\Users\kolcz\Selenium\')
+7. Go to directory with test scripts, e.g. if you have script in 'C:\Users\kolcz\Selenium\' type: cd 'C:\Users\kolcz\Selenium\'.
-8. Run test with command: 'py .\test-file-name.py'.
+8. Run test with command: py .\test-file-name.py.
 Where test-file-name.py is script name.